Thomas Stretch: Other notable clocks

 Among the known tall case clocks with works by Thomas Stretch are one exhibited in the Governor's Palace at Colonial Williamsburg; one with a walnut case at the Philadelphia Museum of Art/ and one illustrated in William Distin and Robert Bishop, The American Clock, 1976, no.37.
 An eight-day tall case clock by Thomas Stretch, circa 1740, is at Keith House-Washington's Headquarters, the historic home of Governor William Keith, in Graeme Park and administered by the Pennsylvania Historical and Museum Commission.
+An eight-day tall clock by Thomas Stretch is located in The Club Room at The County House, Wilmington DE, donated by a resident.

 A Queen Anne carved and figured mahogany tall case clock, by Peter Stretch in Philadelphia, built around 1740, was bought at auction by Winterthur Museum and Country Estate on October 28, 2004, for $1.7 million, the highest price ever paid for an American clock.

 Civic activities

 Stretch was one of the founders of Pennsylvania Hospital and a member of the Union Fire Company, also known as Benjamin Franklin's Bucket Brigade.
 He was a director of the Philadelphia Contributionship from 1758 to 1761.

 In the Pennsylvania Gazette of May 29, 1755, Thomas Stretch appears as one of the largest subscribers (with Benjamin Franklin and others) to the fund for the Pennsylvania Hospital.
 In essence, the Stretch family and Benjamin Franklin provided half of the original capital to found the hospital.
 The list of subscribers reads: